All Products

 • If you write column names that differ only in capitalization to the same table in the destination MySQL database, the data migration result may not meet your expectations because the column names in MySQL databases are not case-sensitive.

-• After data migration is complete, we recommend that you run the analyze table <table name> command to check whether data is written to the destination table.
-For example, if a high-availability (HA) switchover is triggered in the source MySQL database, data may be written only to the memory.
+• After data migration is complete, that is, the Status of the instance changes to Completed, we recommend that you run the analyze table <table name> command to check whether data is written to the destination table.
+For example, if a high-availability (HA) switchover is triggered in the destination MySQL database, data may be written only to the memory.
 As a result, data loss occurs.

 • If the source database is an ApsaraDB RDS for MySQL instance for which the EncDB feature is enabled, full data migration cannot be performed.